-- External scrutiny and inspection: as part of an OFSTED inspection. - Feedback from external providers, students and parents/carers for school based events - Student feedback on programme modules via online questionnaires - Scrutiny of post-16 and post-18 destination data via a destination report.
-Parents can access data on post-16 and post-18 destinations from this website: www.compare-schoolperformance.service.gov.uk/
+- External scrutiny and inspection: as part of an OFSTED inspection. - Feedback from external providers, students and parents/carers for school-based events - Student feedback on programme modules via questionnaires - Self-reflection in student progress booklets. - Scrutiny of post-16 and post-18 destination data via a destination report.
+Parents / carers can access data on post-16 and post- 18 destinations from this website: www.compare-school-performance.service.gov.uk